royadeh/Data-Science/README.md

 I showed different visualization techniques on https://archive.ics.uci.edu/ml/datasets/Adult dataset.

 ### Classification1
-This project shows how to build decision tree model for different data sets,and how to evaluate model by holdout and cross-validation techniques .
+This phase shows shows how to build decision tree model for different data sets,and how to evaluate model by holdout and cross-validation techniques .
 Also, I
     investigated the overfitting issue for the decision tree model.

 ### Classification2